platformatic/platformatic/docs/guides/deployment/advanced-fly-io-deployment.md

 # Advanced Fly.io Deployment

-Techniques used in this guide are based on [the name of the other guide]().
+Techniques used in this guide are based on [the Deploy to Fly.io with SQLite](/guides/deployment/deploy-to-fly-io-with-sqlite.md) deployment guide.

 ## Adding `sqlite` for debugging